5T33Z0/OC-Little-Translated/00_About_ACPI/README.md

    }
    ```

-   If we state `TEST` shown above，and call it from two different methods:
+   If we state `TEST` as shown above and call it from two different methods:

    ```swift
    Device (Dev1)